 Income and asset tests

 All of your income will be taken into account, except for Child Benefit.
 Any assets that you have will also be valued.

-You will only qualify for a DRN if, after deducting certain outgoings, you would be left with a net monthly disposable income of €60 or less.
+You will only qualify for a DRN if, after deducting certain outgoings, you would be left with a net monthly disposable income of €60 or less after paying reasonable living expenses.
 The 2 types of outgoings are:

 Your net disposable income takes account of your income from salary, wages, pensions and contributions from other household members.
 Any other income available to you is also taken into account – including all social welfare payments except Child Benefit.

 - Income tax, PRSI and other charges/levies on income (such as Universal Social Charge)